Cross-compiling a2x for Windows with MinGW

 You need to distribute the SDL, libpng, and zlib runtime DLLs along with your executable program, otherwise the program might not run on all users' systems.
 I grab known good copies from the same libsdl.org pages linked above.

 Make sure to include the DLLs' readme files to comply with their licenses.
-All my projects come with a
+I like to include a